 We need to talk about languages, and the distinction between natural and formal languages.
 The rules above are in a natural language, specifically English, and natural languages are ambiguous.
 The rule "You must take Probability and Statistics or Algebra and Geometry", for example, is ambiguous in multiple ways.
 There is the distinction between inclusive and exclusive "or", for example.
 Are you allowed to take both Probability and Statistics and Algebra and Geometry or do you have to choose only one pair?
-How do the Boolean operators "and" and "or" split the phrase "Probability and Statistics or Algebra and Geometry" into meaningful pieces?
+How do the logical operators "and" and "or" split the phrase "Probability and Statistics or Algebra and Geometry" into meaningful pieces?
 Are there two possibilities, "Probability and Statistics" and "Algebra and Geometry", where you have to take one pair or the other?
 In other words, does the word "or" join separate phrases, each joined by an "and"?
 Or is it the other way around?
 In other words, do you have to take Probability, either Statistics or Algebra, and Geometry, three modules where in one case you have a choice between two?
-Are you allowed to take any modules beyond the ones listed?
 Does the phrase "Probability and Statistics" even refer to a pair of modules named "Probability" and "Statistics" or is there a single module named "Probability and Statistics"?